Fourier Neural Operators for Learning Dynamics in Quantum Spin Systems: Discussions

 \section{Discussions}

 We have presented two FNO architectures that are capable of not only learning the time-evolutions of quantum systems, but also of extrapolating these evolutions to later times.
 The energy-domain architecture is more compact, requiring fewer computational inputs, and hones in on key dynamics by prioritizing slow quantum transitions.
 The time-domain architecture is agnostic to the discretization of the time interval, making it highly versatile for obtaining the output state of quantum evolution at arbitrary times.
+However, this approach does not scale efficiently, since the Hilbert space dimension of the wavefunction increases exponentially with the number of qubits.
+Nevertheless, it remains useful for faster evaluation as, for an 8-qubit system, it yields a $6.71$x speedup in evaluation compared to exact solvers.
+Furthermore, because the FNO learns the underlying operator and considers the full wavefunction as input, it can reliably extrapolate to approximately $10$x the training time, a regime that is computationally demanding for exact solvers and inaccessible to tensor-network methods due due to increasing entanglement.
 Both methods demonstrate the ability of FNOs to not only carry out quantum state evolution, but to learn the underlying time-evolution operator itself, which constitutes a key accomplishment in the ubiquitous and challenging task of solving the Schrödinger equation.

 Of foremost interest is the application of the time-domain FNO using only Hamiltonian observables as input and output.
 This difficult learning task requires that the FNO learn and conduct future inference on partial information, using only $\sim\text{poly}(n)$ expectation values rather than the full $2^n$-component wavefunction.
-Under this architecture, the FNO could feasibly be trained using measurements from noisy quantum devices or data from shallow tensor networks, then infer to later time-scales that are otherwise out of reach of contemporary techniques as they would require either more coherent quantum computers or intractably large tensor networks.
+Notably, our results demonstrate that the FNO maintains consistent performance as system size increases substantially.
+As shown in Figure \ref{fig:observables}, for 8- and 20-qubit systems, the FNO predicts future observables with relative errors of 6.46\% and 5.8\%, respectively, even when extrapolating to twice the training time horizon on ground truth data.
+Furthermore, it requires only a modest increase in the number of training samples to scale efficiently to larger quantum many-body systems.